-5. Each student will produce 7 literature or research reviews.
-The instructor may assign the menu for the review or the student may be asked to select the topic on their own The articles will be related in some way to ethics, morality, and ethical decision-making and related to the chapter content assigned for the week.
+6. Each student will produce 6 literature or research reviews using the outline provided by the instructor.
+The instructor may assign the menu for the review or the student may be asked to select articles on their own The articles will be related in some way to ethics and ethical decision-making and related to the chapter content assigned for the week.
 Students are expected to use journals or books as the primary source.
-If you are not sure if an article or sources you are interested in is suitable, ask the instructor.
-You will be asked to present the information from the review during the classroom discussions and you will need to provide your peers and the instructor with a written brief summary of the content and the reference information (noted in APA format).
-You will need to bring a copy of the article are not needed for your peers.
+If you are not sure if an article or source you are interested in is suitable, ask the instructor.
+You will be asked to present the information from the review during classroom discussions and be familiar enough with the information that you can function as a student "expert" You will need to provide your peers and the instructor with a written summary of the essential content of the article and the reference information (noted in APA format).
+You will need to bring a copy of the article with you to class to refer to during the discussions, however copies of the article are not needed for your peers.

-Total points awarded in this area : 14 (2 points per review)
+Total possible points awarded in this area: 24 (4 points per review)

-6. A comprehensive final exam.
-The final exam will be a combination of multiple choice, true false, short answer and essay questions covering the content of the course, assigned articles, and the text.
-Total points to be awarded in this area: 35
+7. A comprehensive final exam.
+The final exam will be a combination of multiple choice, short answer and essay questions covering the content of the course, assigned articles, and the text.

+Total possible points to be awarded in this area: 34

-Professional Development: Students will be required to complete a self-assessment upon completion of the course.
+8. Professional Development: Students will be required to complete a self-assessment upon completion of the course.
 The outline for this will be provided and the assessment will be due with the final exam.
 The final will be considered incomplete without the self-assessment and subject to loss of points for lateness.
 You will be expected to approach this in a thoughtful and self-reflective manner.
 One sentence responses will not be acceptable and may result in the self-assessment being returned to you and subject to loss of points for lateness.